 A three-time all-Big 12 selection, Rush did his best, unsuccessfully, to fight back tears when he saw the curtain drop in the rafters.

-“To see your name go up there will all those legends up there,” Rush said, “all those guys that did a lot for the university and to see my name go up there along with my good friend Mario — who wouldn’t be happy after that?”
+“To see your name go up there with all those legends up there,” Rush said, “all those guys that did a lot for the university and to see my name go up there along with my good friend Mario — who wouldn’t be happy after that?”

 Rush, who led KU in scoring during all three of his seasons and ranks 23rd on KU’s all-time scoring list, credited his older brothers Kareem and Ja’Ron for paving the way for his success.